edo2021/Extract_transform_Load/README.md

 # Extract_transform_Load

-The purpose was to extract, transform & load datasets into a database in pgAdmin while providing step by step instructions for users to follow.
-We decided to observe active COVID-19 cases across the world in relation to continued vaccination efforts running from January 1, 2021 to March 21, 2021.
+The purpose was to extract, transform & load datasets into a database in pgAdmin while providing step by step instructions for users to follow.decided to observe active COVID-19 cases across the world in relation to continued vaccination efforts running from January 1, 2021 to March 21, 2021.
 We have successfully extracted, transformed, &amp; loaded this data utilizing csv files, Python in Jupyter Notebook and a SQL database.
 ​
 ​
 # Step-by-Step Instructions